-There are no universal definitions over what constitutes a guard dog.
+There are no universal definitions of what constitutes a guard dog.
 Although their roles are similar, guard dogs and protection dogs fulfill their role of protecting the home in considerably different ways.
 Although guard dogs are similar to watchdogs, there are enough differences to split them into two categories.

-Since the main role of watchdog is to alert a family to intruders, almost any dog can fulfill the role.
+Since the main role of the watchdog is to alert a family to intruders, almost any dog can fulfill the role.
 Even small dogs like Chihuahuas make good watchdogs, as they are fiercely loyal and protective of their family.
 Watchdogs don’t have to guard the home or ward off intruders.
 Their role is simply to alert your presence to outsiders.
 Almost any family dog can be a watchdog.

 The role of guard dogs is somewhat more intense than that of watchdogs.
 Although guard dogs alert the home to the presence of intruders, they do more than that as well.
-One of the purposes of guard dogs is to bluff, or put on a show.
-Growling, baring teeth and snapping are typical behaviors.
+One of the purposes of guard dogs is to bluff or put on a show.
+Growling, baring teeth, and snapping are typical behaviors.
 If a guard dog is outside, it will often bark or growl aggressively and stand up against the fence in a show of force.

-Guard dogs, like sheep dogs, need to be fairly intelligent.
+Guard dogs, like sheepdogs, need to be fairly intelligent.
 They also have to be unfailingly loyal and devoted to their family.
 An intelligent, able guard dog learns to recognize specific noises, such as the distinctive sound of your car engine.
-In this way a guard dog will not bark when you get home because it recognizes the sound of your car.
+In this way, a guard dog will not bark when you get home because it recognizes the sound of your car.

 It is also important for guard dogs to be able to learn friend from foe.
-Some dogs, especially sheep dogs, can identify family members – even ones they’ve never met – simply from their smell.
+Some dogs, especially sheepdogs, can identify family members – even ones they’ve never met – simply from their smell.
 If your dog can’t do this, it’s important to introduce them to family friends.
 In this way, they will be familiar with their presence and won’t try to guard against them.

 One major difference between guard dogs and watch dogs is that guard dogs cannot be too friendly towards strangers.
-For example, neither retrievers nor Labradors are suited for the role of guard dog.
+For example, neither retrievers nor Labradors are suited for the role of a guard dog.
 The breeds are exceptionally friendly and welcoming of strangers, making them unlikely candidates for a show of strength.